Open NowResearch

 What activities are funded?

-Participation by invited Australian experts in IPCC Seventh Assessment Cycle processes, including attending IPCC meetings, collaborating on assessment reports and associated publications, and contributing expertise in climate science, adaptation, mitigation and greenhouse gas inventory methodologies.
+Participation in IPCC meetings and processes, collaboration in preparing IPCC assessment reports and associated publications, and related expert contributions in climate science, adaptation, mitigation and greenhouse gas inventory methodologies.

 How do I apply for the Intergovernmental Panel on Climate Change Seventh Assessment Cycle Experts?